kjell/leanside.com/_posts/2015-08-27-twitter-favorites.md

 perfect.)

 Others behave similarly.
-Those who do leave behind clear and fascinating slip trails, which my game plays upon to give me a brief window into a slice of their thinking.
+Those who do leave behind clear and fascinating slip trails, which my game plays upon to let me borrow a bit of someone else's interesting-ness.

 ---